All Episodes

 I understand.

-Then the next headline, got a picture of Obama and Eric Schmidt of Google.
+Then the next headline got a picture of Obama and Eric Schmidt of Google.

 They have sheltered.

-In Ireland to the Bahamas at a shell company in the Bahamas.
+No, no, it's in the Bahamas, in Ireland to the Bahamas at a shell company in the Bahamas.

-If it was the Caymans, we'd be all over them.
+If it was the Caymans, we'd be all over them because that's where Romney put his money.

 That's where Romney went to bury the dogs that he killed and shelter his money.

-So the Caymans can't do it with Bahamas.
+So the Caymans can't do it.

-Everybody goes to Bahamas.
+Everybody goes to the Bahamas.

 Seriously now.

-Meanwhile, Jeffrey Immelt, the NBC CEO, is out there saying we need new revenue.
+Meanwhile, Jeffrey Immelt, the NBC CEO, is out there saying, we need new revenue.

 That isn't going to cut it.